-11.1 You must carry out your own internal quality assurance checks to ensure the end-point assessment decision you are making for a particular apprentice is robust, consistent and comparable across assessors and locations.
+11.1 You must carry out your own internal quality assurance checks to ensure the EPA decision you are making for a particular apprentice is robust, consistent and comparable across assessors and locations.

 11.2 You must ensure the robustness and consistency of all EPAs.
-The EQA provider for each standard will monitor that this is being achieved across each standard assessment plan through scrutiny of your:
+The EQA body for each standard will monitor that this is being achieved across each standard assessment plan through scrutiny of your:

 - assessment materials